dadapunk/plantarium/docs/garden-notes.md

 ## Contributing

 When contributing to the Garden Notes feature:
-1. Follow the existing dual-storage pattern
+1. Follow the existing interface-based architecture
+2. Use the dependency injection system for services
+3. Utilize the shared widget library for UI components
-2. Maintain backward compatibility
+4. Maintain backward compatibility
-3. Add appropriate tests
+5. Add appropriate tests
-4. Update documentation
+6. Update documentation

 ## Support